Member

 North Country Prenatal/Perinatal Council, Jefferson County

 The North Country Prenatal/Perinatal Council works hard to make sure moms and families stay healthy.
 They team up with the community to find out what services are needed and help mothers and families get the care they need.
-The Fidelis Care grant supports moms, babies, and families in Jefferson, Lewis, and St. Lawrence Counties who may not have easy access to healthcare.
-This grant helps provide important supplies to moms who need extra help to have healthy pregnancies and deliveries.
+The Fidelis Care grant supported moms, babies, and families in Jefferson, Lewis, and St. Lawrence Counties who may not have easy access to healthcare.
+During the grant period, only five percent of participants had low birthweight babies, compared to an 8.6% statewide average.

 NCPPC-logo